 Mr. Altenbach has also conducted the St. Paul Chamber Orchestra, Atlanta Symphony Orchestra, Minneapolis Musical Offering Series, Brevard Music Center Orchestra, and Grand Harmonie, a Boston/NY-based ensemble dedicated to performing Classical and Romantic repertoire on period instruments. .
 He has served as associate conductor of the world renowned Grand Teton Music Festival under Donald Runnicles and continued to assist him at the Atlanta Symphony.
 He previously held posts as music director for the North Shore Chamber Orchestra, principal guest conductor of the Bloomington Symphony Orchestra, assistant conductor to the Evanston Symphony, and Conducting Fellow of the prestigious Chautauqua Institution.

 Mr. Altenbach's most recent venture also includes Artistic Director and conductor of the Minnesota Bach Ensemble, a chamber orchestra dedicated to performing Baroque and Classical music with players from the Minnesota Orchestra.
 Their debut concerts this past winter and spring were met with rave reviews.

-A native of Atlanta, Georgia, Mr. Altenbach studied conducting and piano at Northwestern and Indiana Universities.
-His conducting teachers include David Effron and Victor Yampolsky and his piano studies were with Karen Shaw, Martin Katz, and Alan Chow.
+A native of Atlanta, Georgia, Mr. Altenbach received degrees from Northwestern and Indiana Universities.
+While studying at Indiana, Altenbach became the first student in the school's history to music direct for the opera department, and his conducting of Mozart's Così fan tutte earned him recognition in OperaNow magazine under "Who's Hot."
+His conducting teachers include David Effron and Victor Yampolsky; he studied piano with Karen Shaw, Martin Katz, and Alan Chow.